benedekaibas/pytifex-demo/README.md

 `src/tc_disagreement/eval.py`

-This file contains the evaluation process of the type checkers using `pydantic-ai`.
+This file contains the simplified evaluation process of the type checkers using `pydantic-ai`.

-## How To Replicate The Results
+## Replicate The Results

-Here are the commands in the right order to run:
+To ensure strict reproducibility, the scripts have been configured with **`uv` to mirror the experimental environment exactly**.
+Executing the following commands will **automatically provision the dependencies and replicate the results**:

-- 1: `python generate_json.py`
+- 1: `uv run generate_json.py`
-- 2: `python eval.py`
+- 2: `uv run eval.py`